gerardbm/sigma-theme/README.md

 - `version`: any value, version number or date for CSS/JS files.
 - `suffix`: true or false to add a suffix to the post/page: `" | MySite"` with the title site.
 - `og_type`: introduce Open Graph metadata about of the type of your content: article, video, music, book, profile or website.

-- `author_type`: «Person» or «Organization» to define the author type (used in ld+json).
-- `course`: true or false to convert categories to courses and posts to lessons.
-It will use the correct ld+json.
-Add the tag «lesson» in articles considered lessons.
+Customize the ld+json:

+By default, posts use the type «Article» and categories are «CollectionPage».
+To change this to lessons and courses, use the following:

+- `course`: true or false. «True» will convert:
+  - Post («Article») to lesson («Article» with «isPartOf» the course).
+  - Category («CollectionPage») to course («Course» with «hasPart» lessons).
-- `course_path`: when `course: true`, specify a path for the course (parent URL).
+- `course_path`: when `course: true`, specify a path for the course (URL).

+Who is the author of the posts/lessons? «Person» or «Organization»:

+- `organization`: true if it's an «Organization».
+If not, the default is «Person».

 ### Setting up default settings for all posts and pages, automatically